SmileyChris/django-easy-images/README.md

 If crop is `False`, the image will be resized so that it will cover the requested ratio but not cropped down.
 This is useful when you want to handle positioning in CSS using `object-fit`.

-#### `cover`
+#### `contain`

-Whether to resize the image to cover the requested ratio or to contain it (when not cropping).
+When resizing the image (and not cropping), contain the image within the requested ratio.
+This ensures it will always fit within the requested dimensions.
+It also stops the image from being upscaled.

-The default is `True`, meaning the image will be resized down to cover the requested ratio (which means the image dimensions may be larger than the requested dimensions).
+The default is `False`, meaning the image will be resized down to cover the requested ratio (which means the image dimensions may be larger than the requested dimensions).

-To rezise the image to always fit within the requested dimensions, set `cover=False`.

 #### `focal_window`